g-k-l/dsi-arxiv-recommender/README.md

 - Began the process of pushing article content to Postgres.
 This is going to take a very long time.
 I hope nothing bad happens.

+###10/4/2016:
+- There were many difficulties today.
+I underestimated the task of properly parsing latex files.
+Generally speaking it is a fairly difficult task with high variance in results.
+More specifically, some files will be stripped bare while others remain extremely noisy.
+I expect very little of the processed data will be usable (say ~10%).
+- Clustering in high dimensions is very slow and difficult (curse of dimensionality).
+It takes roughly 1 hour to run a 15-cluster KMeans++ on the first model.
+Assuming the computational complexity scales linearly with clusters, it will take ~13-15 hours to train a 200-cluster KKmeans++ model.
+This is not necessarily prohibitive, but I think we can run a Spark cluster to reduce this run time significantly.
+- And I am writing this on a lab computer because I left my laptop charger at home.
+Great way to start the day, I know.
+####Goals:
+- Start a Spark cluster and investigate hierarchical clustering/graph-based community detection.
+- Examine the decision process of SciExplorer's recommendation system.
+- Monitor the progress of processing the latex files and upload to postgres.
+####Completed:
+- !
+- !
+- !

 ##Updates and Comments
 - ~8:40 AM 9/30/2016: The number of XML files is around ~850k currently.
 The process is still running.
 Also, it took a non-trivial amount of time to count the number of files in the directory.
 - ~12:20 AM 10/1/2016: Currently inserted 10000 rows into Postgres.